 What Happens When the Child Turns 18?

-Once a child reaches age 18, they are a legal adult and no longer have to follow court orders concerning custody and visitation.
+Once a child reaches age 18, they are a legal adult and no longer has to follow court orders concerning custody and visitation.
 They are free to associate with whomever they wish.

 You want to do what is best for you and your child.
 A child custody attorney can help you find a solution that meets your needs.
 Without a lawyer’s help, you may lose your right to custody of your child.